 Signal Coordination Group layer

-The Signal Coordination Group (SCG) layer displays the areas that surrounds all controllers of the same signal coordination group.
+The Signal Coordination Group (SCG) layer displays the area that surrounds all controllers of the same signal coordination group.

 Each controller is represented by its own icon (→ Controllers layer).